paulohfreire/paulohfreire/README.md

 ----

 <p>
     Hi!
-I'm Paulo.
+I'm Paulo.</br></br>
-    I'm a Front-end Developer, studying to become a Full-stack developer soon. </br>
+    * I'm a Front-end Developer, studying to become a Full-stack developer soon. </br>
-    From Natal/Brazil.:computer: </br>
+    * From Natal/Brazil.:computer: </br>
-    Interested in working on frontend, and currently learning ReactJS, NodeJS and Typescript.
+    * Interested in working with Front end, and currently learning about ReactJS, NodeJS and Typescript.
     </br></br>
-    I'm also a amateur musician 🎸 and a runner🏃
+    * I'm also a amateur musician 🎸 and a runner🏃

 </p>